I’m a writer (by night). I really love writing. I want to be a disgustingly successful writer.

 If you’re looking at pictures like the one above and thinking it would be cool to be a writer, you don’t really want to write.
 You can admit it, really you just want to sit under a big shady oak, with a macbook air and a caramel latte the size of your head, because it looks trendy and hipster.
 It also looks pretty easy.

-You have to spend a lot of time straining your brain for creative inspiration, pounding away on the keyboard, simultaneously letting the creativity flow and pushing the self criticism monster to the back of your mind.
-Not just that but you have to learn how to write (Yeah I know it’s on my to do list).
+Writing means constantly straining for creative inspiration, pounding away on the keyboard, letting the creativity flow and pushing the self criticism monster to the back of your mind.
+Not just that but you actually have to learn how to write (Yeah I know it’s on my to do list).
 You have to take writing courses, read books, study grammar and punctuation, syntax, language, passive and active voice, etc. This stuff is hard, and sometimes (OK often) boring.

 At some point you are required to exert a level of mental or physical effort that no amount of coffee or aesthetics can help you with.
 Most people will reach that critical point and stop.